atharvaj0gtap/Canadian-Flight-Network/README.md

 # Canadian-Flight-Network

-This is the flight network of the following Canadian airports with the international airport codes as shown in the following table as of 9/18/2024
+This is the flight network of the following Canadian airports with the international airport codes as shown in the following table as of 9/18/2024.

-airport and code
+airport and code:

 Victoria YYJ
 Fort St. John YXJ